 DISCO: Modern Spent Fuel Dissolution and Chemistry in Failed Containers

-DISCO aims to fill the gap of knowledge on spent fuel dissolution arising from the development and use of novel types of fuel (Cr-doped and MOX).
-The project aims to enhance understanding of spent fuel matrix dissolution under conditions representative of failed containers in reducing repository environments and to assess whether novel types of fuel behave like the conventional ones.
+DisCo aimed to fill the gap of knowledge on spent fuel dissolution arising from the development and use of novel types of fuel (Cr-doped and MOX).
+The project successfully determined that there is no significant difference in dissolution behaviour between the studied novel fuels and conventional uranium dioxide fuels.
+The project also enhanced understanding of spent fuel matrix dissolution under repository conditions including the development of a number of chemical models.

 Project Website: www.disco-h2020.eu

-The DISCO project represents a logical follow-up of earlier Euratom projects (such as SFS, NF-PRO, MICADO, REDUPP and FIRST-Nuclides) which focused on dissolution and radionuclide release from conventional UO2 spent fuels.
-In this sense, this project aims to fill the gap of knowledge on spent fuel dissolution arising from the development and use of novel types of fuel (Cr-doped and MOX).
+The DisCo project represented a logical follow-up of earlier Euratom projects (such as SFS, NF-PRO, MICADO, REDUPP and FIRST-Nuclides) which focused on dissolution and radionuclide release from conventional UO2 spent fuels.
+In this sense, this project aimed to fill the gap of knowledge on spent fuel dissolution arising from the development and use of novel types of fuel (Cr-doped and MOX).

 - to enhance our understanding of spent fuel matrix dissolution under conditions representative of failed containers in reducing repository environments; and